BYPASSPOWER/my-devops-project/README.md

 The goal is to demonstrate a complete CI/CD DevOps pipeline for a simple Python Flask web app using modern DevOps tools.

-You’re showing how code moves from development → containerization → automation → deployment.
+I'm showing how code moves from development → containerization → automation → deployment.

 🛠️ Tools in Your Stack